GoogleCloudPlatform/cloudml-samples/README.md

 * [Tensorflow: ResNet](tpu/training/resnet) - Using the ResNet-50 dataset with Cloud TPUs on ML Engine.
 * [Tensorflow: HP Tuning - ResNet](tpu/hptuning/resnet-hptuning) - How to run hyperparameter tuning jobs on Cloud Machine Learning Engine with Cloud TPUs using TensorFlow's tf.metrics.
 * [Tensorflow: Hypertune - ResNet](tpu/hptuning/resnet-hypertune) - How to run hyperparameter tuning jobs on Cloud Machine Learning Engine with Cloud TPUs using the cloudml-hypertune package.
+* [Tensorflow: Cloud TPU Templates](tpu/templates) - A collection of minimal templates that can be run on Cloud TPUs on Compute Engine, Cloud Machine Learning, and Colab.

 ### Hyperparameter Tuning (HP Tuning)
 Notebook Tutorial: